PatriikPlays/img2poster/README.md

 Image to poster CLI converter tool for [SwitchCraft3](https://sc3.io) posters.

-img2poster is written in rust for speed and efficency!
+img2poster is written in rust for speed and efficiency!
 It is faster than most other implementations of 2dj(a).

 ## Installation